The figures below are derived from analysis of data generously provided by Domain Tools.

 Adoption

-This graph shows the total of valid DMARC policies as published every six months from the end of 2016 through 2021.
+This graph shows the point-in-time total of valid DMARC policies confirmed via DNS lookups every six months from mid-2020 through 2025.

-The following graph covers the same set of domains, but shows the number of valid DMARC records published for the first time in each month.
-The chart starts in January 2018 because the large scale needed for later months would make the earlier monthly totals invisible.
+The following graph covers the same set of domains, but just shows the number of valid DMARC records published for the first time in each month from January 2020 through 2025.

 Policies